immersivecognition/immersivecognition.github.io/README.md

 ## Updating (for developers)

+### Information

+Website is built in Flask (Python module).
+The static HTML content is generated using Frozen-Flask.

 If users add content (markdown files, or images), the developer needs to [clone the pull request](https://help.github.com/articles/checking-out-pull-requests-locally/).
 With the local repository run the following Python scripts (from the `/source` folder to incorporate the changes into the static HTML: